KPMG has more than half of the $4 billion of claims on MF Global UK

-LONDON MF Global UK's MFGLQ.PK administrator KPMG has recovered more than $2.5 billion of the $4 billion of claims it expects from the defunct broker's British clients and creditors.
+LONDON MF Global UK's MFGLQ.PK administrator KPMG has recovered more than $2.5 billion (1.5 billion pounds) of the $4 billion of claims it expects from the defunct broker's British clients and creditors.

 KPMG said in an emailed statement that it has recovered $1.6 billion for general creditors' claims against the broker and $923 million for clients.